 The recent removal of the P2-per-minute hidden charge and the increased gas prices have resulted in Grab drivers seeing their income reduced by around 15% recently, according to the company, and steps are also being taken to address this.
 Next to a P300-an-hour guarantee by the firm, Grab is also petitioning the Land Transportation Franchising and Regulatory Board to change the pricing model with a view to augmenting the drivers’ income.

 As a final step, the transport disruptor from Singapore also unveiled a new Passenger Code of Conduct that customers must observe.
 This will include a new “Passenger No Show” feature that drivers can use to cancel a ride if a customer doesn’t show up within seven minutes of the car arriving at the pick-up location.
-A cancelation fee like Uber used to charge is also being looked at and is likely to be rolled out in the near future.
+A cancellation fee like Uber used to charge is also being looked at and is likely to be rolled out in the near future.

 Grab is promising to give updates on its 100-day plan on the 30th, 60th and 100th day of the campaign to keep everyone in the loop regarding what has been and what is being done.
-Key targets include a driver cancelation rate of 4% or less, and a customer service response time of six hours or better—promises we are keen to follow up on.
+Key targets include a driver cancellation rate of 4% or less, and a customer service response time of six hours or better—promises we are keen to follow up on.
 In the meantime, passengers and drivers can use the hashtag #BetterGrabPH to

 help the company milk this PR campaign for all it is worth tell the company what they want to see changed.